✓ Updated July 2026

 Wander the Labyrinthine Alleys of Stone Town

 culturalLose yourself in the UNESCO World Heritage-listed maze of narrow streets, where ancient coral stone buildings whisper tales of sultans and spice traders.
-Look for intricately carved wooden doors, each a unique work of art, and discover hidden courtyards where local life unfolds at a gentle pace.
+Look for intricately carved wooden doors, each a unique work of art, and discover hidden courtyards buzzing with local life.
 Best experienced in the cooler mornings or late afternoons to avoid the midday heat.

 Sunset Dhow Cruise from Forodhani Gardens

-foodAs dusk settles, Forodhani Gardens transforms into a bustling open-air food market, alive with the sizzle of grills and the aroma of exotic spices.
-Sample Zanzibar pizza, freshly grilled seafood skewers, and sweet sugarcane juice, all while soaking in the vibrant local atmosphere.
-Go with an adventurous palate and try something new each visit.
+foodAs dusk settles, Forodhani Gardens transforms into a vibrant open-air food market, a true culinary adventure.
+Sample Zanzibar pizzas, grilled seafood skewers, and sweet sugarcane juice from bustling stalls, soaking in the lively atmosphere.
+Go with an adventurous palate and try a bit of everything.

 Planning your Stone Town, Zanzibar, Tanzania adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.